Keyboard shortcuts

 These are computed once at initialization and used directly as LP constraint matrix entries.

-Implementation: This criterion is implemented in select_ar_order_aic in the cobre-stochastic estimation module.
-The function evaluates for each candidate order and returns the minimizer.
-BIC and coefficient significance tests are recognized alternatives but are not implemented in v0.1.1.
+Implementation: This procedure is implemented in select_order_pacf in the cobre-stochastic estimation module.
+The function evaluates PACF significance for each candidate order and returns the selected order.
+AIC and BIC are recognized alternatives but are not implemented.

 Key Properties